caweidmann/settings/vim/README.md

 vim
 ===

-256-grayvim.vim = Can be downloaded and put into correct directory.
+This is a guide for installing a theme for vim across the OS.

-## How to
+## How to install

 Make sure that the `256-grayvim.vim` file ends up in the following directory (you’ll need to be root):

     /usr/share/vim/vimXX/colors/ - where XX is the vim version, e.g. 71, 73, or 74

-Then add the colour scheme as default for all users:
+Then open the `vimrc` file so we can add the colour scheme as default for all users:

     vim /usr/share/vim/vimrc